-PH315 Public Health Surveillance: Tracking Health Behaviors and Disease (Spring)
+PH315 Public Health Surveillance: Tracking Health Behaviors and Disease (Fall)

 Surveillance of infectious and non-infectious diseases, as well as health behaviors and population characteristics, is fundamental to nearly all fields of modern public health practice.
 By definition, public health surveillance is the “ongoing systematic collection, analysis, and interpretation of outcome-specific data for use in the planning, implementation, and evaluation of public health practice” (CDC/ATSDR).
 To understand the practice of surveillance, students will examine many examples of surveillance systems from the developed and developing world with emphasis on U.S. State and Federal systems.

 PH318 Improving Health of Patients and Populations (Summer)